jeffprat/BEapi/README.md

 Hide requires two inputs: the secret, and a properties file (discussed below).
 Two examples are of executing Hide:

-1.  java -cp BEapi.jar Hide "Lorem ipsum dolor sit amet, consectetur ..."
+1.  java -cp BioEncryption.jar Hide "Lorem ipsum dolor sit amet, consectetur ..."

 "Lorem ipsum dolor sit amet, consectetur ..." is the secret; it should be a string wrapped in quotes.
-In this example the properties file is not explicitly specified in the command-line; it therefore defaults to *properties.txt* that resides as a sibling file to BEapi.jar.
+In this example the properties file is not explicitly specified in the command-line; it therefore defaults to *properties.txt* that resides as a sibling file to BioEncryption.jar.

-2.  java -cp BEapi.jar Hide "Lorem ipsum dolor sit amet, consectetur ..." /Users/jeffprat/Documents/temp/properties.txt
+2.  java -cp BioEncryption.jar Hide "Lorem ipsum dolor sit amet, consectetur ..." /Users/jeffprat/Documents/temp/properties.txt

 "Lorem ipsum dolor sit amet, consectetur ..." is the secret; it should